Hello, how about going back to school? …

 2.- Different tension in the stitches:

-When we are starting and we still have not controled the needle and the stitches, it is very usual that the tension we apply when crocheting is not correct and the stitches are loose or too tight.
+When we are starting and we still have not controled the hook and the stitches, it is very usual that the tension we apply when crocheting is not correct and the stitches are loose or too tight.
 In either case, it is best to undo the wrong done and start over.

 If we tight the stitches too much, in the first place, it will be almost impossible to crochet on them.
-The fabric will be tight and we will have many difficulties to insert the needle and continue.
+The fabric will be tight and we will have many difficulties to insert the hook and continue.

 This was my case when I started, I tightened it too much and that prevented me from continuing.